 Cystic fibrosis (CF), pancreatitis, and pancreatic cancer can cause pancreatic insufficiency.

 CF is a genetic disease.
 If you have CF, you may develop mucus in your lungs and pancreas.
-Mucus can make the delivery of pancreatic fluid to the duodenum difficult.
+Mucus can obstruct the ducts leading out of the pancreas and make it hard for your body to deliver pancreatic fluid to your duodenum.
 Children who have pancreatic insufficiency often have CF. They may also be malnourished.
-(LTO 1, LTO 2)

-The secretin stimulation test evaluates how well the pancreas functions during digestion.
-It is also called the pancreatic function test.
-(MH, MP)
+The secretin stimulation test can show them how your pancreas functions in response to secretin.
+It can help your doctor learn how your pancreas works during digestion.
+It’s also called the pancreatic function test.

-A doctor tests how the pancreas responds to secretin by inserting a tube through your nose into your esophagus and through your stomach until the tube reaches the duodenum.
-You may experience irritation in your nose and a gagging sensation when the tube is inserted.
-The doctor puts secretin into the body intravenously.
-If pancreatic fluid is released in response to the secretin, it will be removed through the tube within an hour or two.
-(MH, MP)
+Your doctor will test how your pancreas responds to secretin by inserting a tube through your nose, into your esophagus, and through your stomach until it reaches your duodenum.
+Your doctor will then inject secretin intravenously into your body.
+If your body releases pancreatic fluid in response to the secretin, that fluid will be removed through the tube sitting in your duodenum within an hour or two.

-There is a small risk that the tube could be inserted into your trachea and go into your lungs instead of the esophagus, but your doctor will be sure the tube is placed correctly before continuing with the test.
-(MH, MP)
+You may experience irritation in your nose and a gagging sensation when your doctor inserts the tube.
+There’s also a small risk that the tube could be inserted into your trachea and go into your lungs, instead of your esophagus.
+However, your doctor will make sure the tube is placed correctly before continuing with the test.